GhanshyamPothu/GhanshyamPothu/README.md

 📊 Power BI • SQL • Excel • Data Analysis • Data Storytelling
 🎯 Open to Data Analyst / Business Analyst opportunities

-I have a strong background in **accounting and business operations** and I am transitioning into **data analytics and business analytics**.
-I enjoy transforming raw data into meaningful insights that support data-driven decision-making.
 I have a strong background in **accounting and business operations** and am transitioning into **data analytics and business analytics**.
 I specialize in transforming raw data into meaningful insights that support data-driven decision-making.